-During the second quarter of 1999, the Company has conducted a Phase III clinical trial for ALIBRA, the Company's second generation transurethral approach to treat ED.
-ALIBRA is expected to submit the New Drug Application ("NDA") in the latter part of 1999.
-The Company expects to initiate a Phase II, proof of concept, clinical study for a premature ejaculation product this year.
-In addition, the company is developing a product for female sexual dysfunction and expects to enter clinical testing next year.
+The Company has completed a Phase III clinical trial for ALIBRA, the Company's second generation transurethral approach to treat ED.
+The Company expects to submit a New Drug Application ("NDA") for ALIBRA in the fourth quarter of 1999.
+The Company also began a Phase II proof of concept clinical study to evaluate compounds for the treatment of premature ejaculation in the third quarter of 1999.
+In addition, the Company is developing a product for female sexual dysfunction and expects to enter clinical testing next year.